EEN421/EEN421.github.io/_posts/PowerShell Toolbox: Linting Your Scripts with Invoke-ScriptAnalyzer.md

 PowerShell?
 Yep — it has a linter too.
 And a sneaky good one.

-Let me introduce you to your new best friend:
+Let me introduce you to your _third_ new best friend:
 **`Invoke-ScriptAnalyzer`** — the PowerShell code reviewer that never sleeps, never sugarcoats, and definitely never lets you ship a half-asleep `Write-Host` to production.

 ---